The wild nineties: Usage

+The phrase “Wild Nineties” is commonly used to describe the turbulent transformation of Russia’s political and economic systems during the early years of the Russian Federation.

 Key events of the period include the August Coup, the collapse of the Soviet Union, the reforms of Yeltsin's government under Gaidar, privatization of state assets into private hands, price liberalization, devaluation of citizens' savings, unpaid wages, pensions, and social benefits, the constitutional crisis that ended in the violent dispersal of the Congress of People's Deputies and the Supreme Soviet, the Ossetian-Ingush armed conflict of 1992, the 1993 currency reform, the rise of terrorism and organized crime, two Chechen wars, the 1998 Russian financial crisis, westernization, sexual revolution, moral relativism, a sharp decline in birth rates, and increased mortality during peacetime, etc.

 During this period, the planned economy was replaced by what Marshall Poe described as a "chaotic mix of banditry and capitalism," while the armed forces lost their former power.
+During the 1990s, Russia experienced rapid economic reforms and significant changes to its political institutions.
 According to Anastasia Bonch-Osmolovskaya, only those who experienced post-Soviet collective memory can truly understand the meaning of the term "wild nineties."